aesareen/pocket-agent/README.md

 ## Why Pocket Agent?

 Most agent frameworks are severely over-bloated.
 The reason for this is that they are trying to support too many things at once and make every possible agent implementation "simple".
-This only works until it doesn't and you are stuck having to understand the enormous code base to implement what should be a very simple feature.

-Pocket Agent takes the opposite approach by handling only the basic functions of an LLM agent and working with the MCP protocol.
-That way you don't give up any flexibility when building your agent but a lot of the lower level implementation details are taken care of.
+In the end, you might find yourself using 5-10% of the framework's code for your use case, meaning 90-95% is noise when you encounter a bug.
+This makes adding features and debugging unnecessarily complex.

+Pocket Agent takes the opposite approach by implementing the basic functionalities of an Agent as an abstraction one layer above the MCP Client with useful features to provide first-class support for customization.
+This makes Pocket Agent extremely lightweight.
+In fact, so lightweight that the **entire core framework and documentation can easily fit into most LLM context windows** (see the built-in utility for this [here](#quick-start-for-llms)).
+The minimal nature also means that you will use 90-95% of the framework's code for every agent you create.

+Despite the minimal code, Pocket Agent is extremely powerful, even out-of-the-box with no custom extensions.
+By default, Pocket Agent enables users to:
+- Use any remote or local MCP server(s) to integrate any amount of custom tools
+- Run a typical agent loop (generate message, execute tool calls, handle tool results until the LLM does not call any tools)
+- Allow tools to be run in parallel, minimizing execution bottlenecks
+- Build multi-agent systems using built-in features to facilitate interaction
+- View agents' behavior in a minimal built-in CLI frontend
+- Use any local or remote LLM and enforce tpm/rpm limits for parallel LLM generations (Thanks to [LiteLLM](https://docs.litellm.ai/))

+---

 ## Design Principles